SiriDB/siridb-http/README.md

 ```

 ## API
-SiriDB HTTP has an HTTP api which can be used to insert and query a SiriDB cluster.
+SiriDB HTTP has a HTTP api which can be used to insert and query a SiriDB cluster.

 ### Authentication
 Authentication is required when `enable_authentication` is set to `True` in the configuration file.
-Different methods for authentication can be used like providing a token in each request or using session authentication with a username/password.
-When authentication is disabled the `/insert` and `/query` handlers can be used directly without any authentication and privileges are defined by the user which is configured in the configuration file.
+Different methods for authentication can be used, like providing a token in each request or using session authentication with a username/password.
+When authentication is disabled the `/insert` and `/query` handlers can be used directly without any authentication, privileges are defined by the user and is configured in the configuration file.

 #### Secret
 A secret can only be used if `[Token]is_required` is set to `False`.
 A secret can be configured in the configuration file by setting the `secret` variable in section `[Secret]`.
 If no secret is specified, one will be created automatically and can be found in a hidden file: `.secret` in the application path.